mathieuancelin/otoroshi-wasmer-plugin/readme.md

 # otoroshi-wasmer-plugin

-an otoroshi plugin to respond to an http call from a WASM script
+an otoroshi plugin to respond to an http call from a WASM script. very rought, ugly and unstable ;)

 and the plugin on a service and configure it like